 - inform your co-ordinator immediately of any problems or changes during the work term; familiarize yourself with the Co-op Academic/Work Term Time Patterns.

 - participate in a job-site evaluation and a return-to-campus interview with your co-ordinator

-- review the Orientation Manual (pdf)
+- review the Co-operative Education Procedures Handbook (pdf) and Orientation Manual (pdf)